 Radcot Bridge Cottage

-Radcot Bridge Cottage is ideally suited for walks along the Thames Path and as a base for visiting nearby Kelmscott Manor, Buscot Park, Blenheim Palace, Burford and Oxford.
-The public house Ye Olde Swan is a two-minute walk.
+Radcot Bridge Cottage is an attractive Grade II late 18th century three bedroom cottage situated on the banks of the river Thames at Radcot and is ideally suited for those walking the Thames Path, as a base for visiting nearby Kelmscott Manor, Buscot Park or Blenheim Palace, or travelling to the local towns of Burford, Cirencester or Oxford.
+The riverside public house Ye Olde Swan is a two-minute walk from the cottage.

 Guests looking to stay can find where local shops and pubs, walking routes, and places to visit are by clicking here.